Original Medicare vs. Medicare Advantage – What’s the Difference?

-People with Medicare can get their health coverage through either Original Medicare or a Medicare Advantage Plan (also known as a Medicare private health plan or Part C).
-Consider the following key differences between these two options when deciding how you want to receive your Medicare benefits.
+People with Medicare can get their health coverage through either Original Medicare or a Medicare Advantage Plan (also known as Medicare Part C).

 Original Medicare